Introduction to Sherwood Amberglen Community

 Sherwood Amberglen lies in East Markham.
 Its boundaries to the North and South are Highway 7 and the 407.
 In the east, the boundary is Ninth Line and to the west, the boundary runs along a Rouge river tributary, cuts across Tudor Lane and then runs along the Rouge River.

 The majority of residents in the neighbourhood are homeowners and pride of ownership is evident here.
-The homes are traditional homes built from the late 1950s to 1980s and are mainly semi-detached and detached homes.
-You will find bungalows, side splits, back splits and two storey homes with large lot sizes, garages and large driveways.
+The homes are traditional homes built from the late 1950s to the 1980s and are mainly semi-detached and detached homes.
+You will find bungalows, side splits, back splits and two-storey homes with large lot sizes, garages and large driveways.
 The area has lots of families with children.
 Recently, many of the owners have been renovating their homes.
-In addition, the area is beginning to go through a regentrification with purchasers buying homes to demolish and re-build.
+In addition, the area is beginning to go through a regentrification with purchasers buying homes to demolish and rebuild.

 Transport and Commuting